input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 refers to the network type where the RBAC registration was made.
 It **IS NOT** resolvable with **DNS**, and **IS NOT** a public host name.
 It is used as a decentralized network identifier.
-The consumer of the `KID` must be able to resolve these host names.
+The consumer of the `ID` must be able to resolve these host names to known and supported blockchain networks.

 The hostname may have one or more subdomains which could specify side-chains of a particular network, or test networks.